rediacc/docs/docs/cli/api-reference/auth-commands.md

 - Shows current user email, company, and assigned teams
 - Displays token creation time and expiration status
 - Lists all permission groups assigned to the user
-- Shows whether 2FA is enabled for the account
+- Shows whether TFA is enabled for the account
 - Indicates if account is activated or pending activation
 - Returns error if no valid token is present
 - Token details include the token ID (not the full token value)